diplodoc-platform/docs-release-action/README.md

 # docs-release-action GitHub Action

+This GitHub action registers new stable version of documentation.

 ## Inputs

 - `revision` (required) - The revision or version identifier for the documentation to be built.